AlgorithmLX/AlgorithmLX/README.md

 About me:

 I do not consider myself a programmer, although I try to write in different languages, different projects(mainly Minecraft mods).
 My name is listed above and so is the return.
-Yes, I'm born in 2007.
-You can call me a schoolboy, although in a year I will be graduating.
-My first translation was the Occultism mod, cool mod, that's why I decided to translate it.
+My first translation was the Occultism mod.
 My first self-written mod was LiaVeres.

 ![AlgorithmLX's GitHub stats](https://github-readme-stats.vercel.app/api?username=AlgorithmLX&count_private=true&theme=dark)